bkiefer/vonda-chatcat/README.md

 ## Linux
 These instructions are for Linux-Systems (concretely: Ubuntu 20.04 or higher).

-The biggest part of the installation possibly has already happened: the installation of VOnDA, i.e. of it's compiler and runtime jar (see in the root directory of this repository)
+In order to run this example, make sure the VOnDA compiler is available in `../vonda/compile`.
+Adapt `compile` in the root directory if required.

 The example can now be build as follows: